YOUengine (YOUC) Price Reaches $0.0045 on Major Exchanges

 Buying and Selling YOUengine

-It is usually not currently possible to purchase alternative cryptocurrencies such as YOUengine directly using U.S. dollars.
-Investors seeking to acquire YOUengine should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase YOUengine using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as YOUengine directly using U.S. dollars.
+Investors seeking to acquire YOUengine should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy YOUengine using one of the exchanges listed above.

 Receive News & Updates for YOUengine Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YOUengine and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.